 - unexpected muscle pain

-Gabapentin doesn’t produce the same effects of medications that are often misused, such as benzodiazepines and opiates.
-Still, misuse of gabapentin has been reported.
-There have been rare cases of withdrawal.
-The withdrawal symptoms include:
+Gabapentin doesn’t produce the same effects as medications that are often misused, like benzodiazepines and opiates.
+Still, misuse of gabapentin

 These effects occurred only in people who used high doses of gabapentin for an extended period to treat illnesses for which the drug isn’t approved.